mc-cip/spec/format_spec.md

 ##### `id`

 A unique identifier to this team, allowing you to search by Team.
-There is no required format for how this ID should be generated, however it MUST be unique to the Team
+There is no required format for how this ID should be generated, however it MUST be unique to the Team.

 ##### `name`